Evaluating LLMs When They Do Not Know the Answer: Statistical Evaluation of Mathematical Reasoning via Comparative Signals: Experiments

 \subsection{Simulation Study}

 We conduct a controlled simulation study to validate our theoretical results and evaluate the practical performance of our proposed estimator.
-Specifically, we consider $L=3$ target models and $N=1000$ evaluation samples.
-For each sample $i \in [N]$ and model $l \in [L]$, we observe the input $X_i$, model output $Y_{li}$, ground truth $G_i$, and auxiliary information $(W_{1,li}, W_{2,li}, V_{li})$ consisting of two auxiliary reasoning responses and a preference label.
+Specifically, we consider $L=3$ target models, $N=1000$ evaluation samples, and $M=500$ Monte Carlo samples per instance.
+For each sample $i \in [N]$ and model $l \in [L]$, we observe the input $X_i$, model output $Y_{li}$, ground truth $G_i$, and auxiliary information $\{(W_{1,lij}, W_{2,lij}, V_{lij})\}_{j=1}^{M+1}$ consisting of $M+1$ i.i.d.\ draws of two auxiliary reasoning responses and a preference label.
 Our goal is to estimate the expected loss $\theta_l = \E[\phi(Y_{li}, G_i)]$ for each model and produce an accurate ranking of model performance.
 By controlling the underlying parameters, we systematically study how auxiliary information quality affects estimation efficiency and ranking accuracy, demonstrating that our one-step estimator yields more reliable model comparisons than the naive baseline under constrained sample sizes.